|

 in another area.

-You set firstRow
+You set firstRow and firstColumn to specify the

-starting point for printing a GridView
+starting point for printing a GridView.

-The ViewPrinter
+The ViewPrinter sets lastRow and

-to inform you how much of the view can be printed in
+lastColumn to inform you how much of the view can be printed in

 the area of the page allotted to it.